doomersters/RoyaleHighXPAutoFarm/README.md

 # READ ME

 **THIS PROJECT IS SCRIPTED WITH SYNAPSE FUNCTIONS**
+which means some scripts may not work if your executor doesn't support those.

 step 1.) put main.lua in autoexecute
 step 2.) repeat step one if main.lua is not in autoexecute.